IGITUGraz/L2L/doc/intro.rst

 2. The dictionary must contain **exactly** those parameters that are going to be explored by the `Optimizer`.
-    This is because this dictionary is used to expand the trajectory in the :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` function.
+    This is because this dictionary is used to expand the trajectory in the :meth:`~l2l.optimizers.optimizer.Optimizer.post_process` function.
 See the note about expanding trajectories in ref:`optimizer-constructor`

 In the documentation above, whenever the term individual_ is used, it is assumed that the object referred to is